7 Introduction to R and the Tidyverse

 ℹ Specify the column types or set `show_col_types = FALSE` to quiet this message.

-readr first prints some information on the number and type of rows and columns it discovered in the file.
+As a by-product of reading the file readr also prints some information on the number and type of rows and columns it discovered in the file.

 It automatically detects column types - but you can also define them manually.